Grrraou/latency-poison-front/README.md

 A SaaS application built with **Next.js** featuring authentication, Stripe integration for payments, and a dashboard for logged-in users.
 Based on https://github.com/nextjs/saas-starter

+this project requiert a running instance of https://github.com/Grrraou/latency-poison-go-api

 ## Tech Stack

 - **Framework**: [Next.js](https://nextjs.org/)